Best Instant Pot Corn on the Cob

 All you have to do is set your manual pressure time to 5 minutes instead of the 1 minute that is recommended for fresh corn.

 Once the cooking time is up, release pressure immediately, open the lid, and remove carefully with a pair of tongs.

 These mega silicone bags are perfect for storing cooked corn in the cob in the refrigerator or the freezer.

 Before freezing the cob, make sure it has completely cooled down.
 Place the cobs into a freezer bag for storage.
-For best results, consume within 6 months.
+For best results, consume within six months.

 How to freeze kernels

-Once you have removed the corn kernels from its cob, you can easily freeze them by placing them in freezer bags directly for later use.
-For best results, consume within 6 months.
+Once you have removed the corn kernels from the cob, you can easily freeze them by placing them in freezer bags directly for later use.
+For best results, consume within six months.